MEAN-stack/Datepicker/README.md

 In the HTML I have added a second datepicker, this one with a numeric representation of the month.
 Both datepickers are bound to the same dateValue Finally, I added a button to allow the user to increase the date.

+Mostly it all works as expected, but for some reason if I use one the datepicker input elements to change the day (or month or year) the other datepicker doesn't change.